 Krypto debuted on Cartoon Network as a weekday entry in March 2005, and was picked up by Kids' WB!
 18 months later.
 The idea was that Superman left Krypto in the care of an ordinary Earth boy.
 By the same token, Streaky, who was associated with Supergirl in the comics back in the day, was similarly given a home on Earth, giving Krypto a sidekick who was largely used as comedy relief.
 We'd also see Ace, the Bat-Hound, and Isis, Catwoman's pet.
 There would also be pet analogs of villains like Lex Luthor, the Joker, and the Penguin, to give Krypto his own Rogues' Gallery.

-If you can get past the goofy theme song, which isn't part of this clip, and enjoy the show, you'll get a few laughs and leave with a smile on your face.
+If you can get past the goofy theme song, and enjoy the show, you'll get a few laughs and leave with a smile on your face.
 Currently, the series is airing on Boomerang.

 Rating: B+.